WebAssembly

 WebAssembly fundamentals

-WebAssembly is a technology to write code that runs within the Web, both on the client side (browsers) and the server side (e.g., Node.js) or more generally the cloud.
-On the client side, browser compatibility may be checked from here… On the server side, WebAssembly is the highway to serverless computing based on serverless functions within the cloud.
+WebAssembly is a technology to write code that runs within the Web, both on the client side (browser) and the server side (e.g., Node.js) or more generally the cloud.
+On the client side, browser compatibility may be checked from

 As named, WebAssembly is a neutral (assembly) language whose ultimate end is to produce native code by means of a C compiler.
-In the meantime, source code may be written in any (high-level) programming language, say, AssemblyScript (introduction about WebAssembly with AssemblyScript is here…).
+In the meantime, source code may be written in any (high-level) programming language, say, AssemblyScript: introduction about WebAssembly with AssemblyScript

 Credit: J. Young